pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

   (#is? test.lastTextOnRow))
 ```

-(They can also use some specialized tests that apply only to indentation queries: `indent.matchesComparisonRow` an `indent.matchesCurrentRow`.
+(Indent captures can also use some specialized tests that apply only to indentation queries: `indent.matchesComparisonRow` and `indent.matchesCurrentRow`.
 You’ll see an example of this below.)

 `@indent` and `@dedent` are often the only captures you need.
 But for unusual situations, Pulsar allows for other sorts of captures: